-- I will only use the computers I will only access the system with my class login. - < I will not bring Mobile have been given permission. media into school unless I devices or other removable homework. for school work and players, hand held games phones, USB keys, MP3 the Internet.
+- I will only access the system with my class login. - I will not bring Mobile I will only use the computers have been given permission. media into school unless I devices or other removable homework. for school work and players, hand held games phones, USB keys, MP3